Embassy of the Philippines, Helsinki: Chancery

 The chancery of the Philippine Embassy in Helsinki was first located on Keskuskatu 1b in Kluuvi, behind Helsinki's central Stockmann department store and beside the Kirjatalo.
 With the embassy's reopening in 2024, it set up a new temporary chancery nearby on Mannerheimintie 12b in neighboring Kamppi, this time across from the department store.

 On February 13, 2025, the embassy announced that the chancery will be relocating to the sixth floor of Wuorio House, located south of Senate Square on Unioninkatu in Kluuvi, on March 1, 2025.
 Occupying the building's uppermost floor, the 521 sqm space has views of the sea from the windows, and was to be delivered in a turnkey condition by Colliers International, the company managing the building, to its future tenant.

+The chancery was inaugurated on May 19, 2026 by Foreign Affairs Secretary Ma.
+Theresa P. Lazaro, alongside other Finnish and foreign dignitaries, as well as former Philippine honorary consuls to Finland, who were also in attendance.

 Staff and activities

 The Philippine Embassy in Helsinki is headed by Ambassador Domingo P. Nolasco, who was appointed to the position by President Bongbong Marcos on June 25, 2024.
 Prior to his appointment as ambassador, Nolasco, a career diplomat, served as the DFA's Assistant Secretary for Financial Management Services, and before that served at the Philippine Embassy in Rome as ambassador to Italy.
 His appointment was confirmed by the Commission on Appointments on August 7, 2024, and he presented his credentials to Finnish President Alexander Stubb on December 2, 2024.

 In addition to Finland, the embassy exercises jurisdiction over the Philippines' relationship with Estonia, which it assumed from the Philippine Embassy in Warsaw on December 18, 2024.